Saturate/SongPopper/README.md

 ##How To Use
 Just click the little node icon, if you are on a songpop page it will open a window that will display the correct answers.
 If you are on a other tab, it will open a new songpop tab.

-##Todo
+##TODO
 - Localize texts
 - Say goodbye to jQuery
+- Indicate what button is the rigth answer
+- Block quiz timeout requests
+- Intercept and fiddle with song answer times.

 ##Contribute
 Just fork it and make a pull-request!
-Or if you have any ideas, make a issue!
+Or if you have any ideas, make an issue!